Support for foster carers of unaccompanied asylum seeking children at risk of trafficking and modern slavery.

 Training and forums

-We have developed an online platform using a site called Huddle.
-This platform allow us to share project resources and materials that are produced for our joint International Organization for Migration (IOM) and London Borough of Croydon (LBC) project.
+Our online platform allows us to share project resources and materials that are produced for our joint International Organization for Migration (IOM) and London Borough of Croydon (LBC) project.
 These resources include:

 If you require further information, please contact the project team at CTPFproject@croydon.gov.uk